cue-lang/cuelang.org/content/en/docs/usecases/configuration.md

 // A spec is of type #Spec
 spec: #Spec
 spec: {
-  kind: "Homo Sapiens" // error, misspelled field
+  knid: "Homo Sapiens" // error, the field has been spelt incorrectly

   name: first: "Jane"
   name: last:  "Doe"